 Let’s start with colour.
 Scientists believe that your eye doesn’t perceive colour directly, it’s created through a neural process along the fusiform gyrus, the hippocampus, and the primary visual cortex located at the back of the brain.
 Once identified, a signal is sent forward to the ventral stream (the same location where shapes and objects are recognised.)

-Once complete, other parts of your brain will assist in processing the information, for example the amygdala and the orbitofrontal cortex (and many others).
+Once complete, other parts of your brain will assist in processing the information, for example, the amygdala and the orbitofrontal cortex (and many others).
 This will help your brain process how you feel about that brand, all without you even realising it!

 How does our brain perceive a brand that we like?

-Brands that we like, or have positive memories will elicit activity in the ventromedial prefrontal cortex, pallidum and/or posterior cingulate.
+Brands that we like, or have positive memories of will elicit activity in the ventromedial prefrontal cortex, pallidum and/or posterior cingulate.
 This is the section of the brain that plays an important part in regulating our response to emotions.
 This would suggest that our favourite brands contribute to how we see ourselves as people and this is a concept you are most likely very familiar with.
 Are you an Android or iPhone person?
 Bitcoin or Litecoin?
 What about your favourite sports team?
 There’s a lot more going on in your brain when you’re thirsty and see a Coca Cola billboard or hungry and see the McDonald’s golden arches.

 What about a brand that we are unfamiliar with?

 There’s a reason every marketer will tell you the importance of people seeing your logo and branding as often as possible.
 Unknown, or unfamiliar brands will activate neurons in areas of the brain associated with negative emotions such as the insular cortex.
 What this suggested, is that we use experience and familiarity to determine what brands we like and want to be associated with.
 There’s speculation that this is an evolutionary response – see a berry on a tree that you’ve never eaten before?
-Well it’s certainly best to be cautious about eating it!
+Well, it’s certainly best to be cautious about eating it!

 So what does all of this mean?

-While aesthetics is always important in every part of design, it’s just one element of many that help to build a successful brand – never underestimate the power of an effective brand in building a successful business.
+While aesthetics is always important in every part of the design, it’s just one element of many that help to build a successful brand – never underestimate the power of an effective brand in building a successful business.